 People often ask me what my job is, how I work or why I became a financial adviser.
 This statement answers those questions and will help you gain an understanding of my approach.

 My career has been a journey of discovery.
 That journey has taken me from my native home in Durban to the heart of three of the world’s greatest cities; London, Hong Kong and for the past six years Dubai.
 I love the enormous energy these iconic cities generate and the sheer diversity of human endeavour within them.
 I am constantly astonished at the vast range of goals that people are working to accomplish.
 I am fortunate because my professional life exposes me to those goals, and in many cases, gives me a role in helping them become a reality.

 The reason is that whether we like it or not, money has an impact on almost every aspect of life.
 And since I help people manage their personal financial affairs, their goals are the central pillar around which I base all my advice.

 People are striving for vastly different things.
 Their requirements vary significantly, even when it comes to universal financial needs like pensions, savings plans and insurance.
 Some are looking for safe, steady growth, others are prepared to take on more risk in return for potentially spectacular returns.
 One high earning client working in the technology industry wants to invest in potentially risky tech startup and cyber currencies.
 Another, working in conservation, is only interested in sustainable eco-investments.

-The point is the client sets the objectives and parameters, and it is my job to find the vehicle for designing a plan to make it happen.
-And that’s what I love about my job, using my knowledge and experience to help them get to where they want to go.
+The point is the client sets the objectives and parameters, and it is my job to find the vehicle and design a plan to make it happen.
+And that’s what I love about my job, using my knowledge and experience to help my clients get to where they want to go.